YibinLong/pycounts/README.md

 ## License

-`pycounts` was created by Yibin Long.
+`pycounts_mds_yibin` was created by Yibin Long.
 It is licensed under the terms of the MIT license.

 ## Credits